 13.14 Titles and Subtitles.
 The titles and subtitles used in this Agreement are used for convenience only and are not to be considered in construing or interpreting this Agreement.

 13.15 Disputes.
 If any dispute or disagreement arises between the Parties with respect to the interpretation of any provision of this Agreement, the performance of either Party under this Agreement, or any other matter that is in dispute between the Parties related to this Agreement, then, upon the written request of either Party, the Parties will meet for the purpose of resolving such dispute.
 The Parties agree to discuss the problem and negotiate in good faith without the necessity of any formal proceedings related thereto.
-If such efforts are not successful then the Parties shall submit any dispute arising from or related to this Agreement to binding arbitration by a single arbitrator in accordance with the rules of the American Arbitration Association in Massachusetts, United States.
+If such efforts are not successful, then such dispute shall be settled by arbitration in accordance with the PDRCI Arbitration Rules in force at the time of the commencement of the arbitration.
 If it is necessary to enforce or interpret this Agreement, the prevailing Party shall be entitled to reasonable attorneys’ fees, costs and necessary disbursements in addition to any other relief to which such Party may be entitled.
-This Agreement, and all matters collateral thereto, shall be governed by the laws of the United States (including without limitation, U.S. copyright and trademark laws) and the laws of the State of Delaware applicable to contracts entered into and to be performed entirely therein, without regard to any choice of law or conflict of law rules.
+This Agreement, and all matters collateral thereto, shall be governed by the laws of the Philippines, without regard to any choice of law or conflict of law rules.
 Notwithstanding the foregoing, either Party will be free at any point to pursue injunctive relief if a Party’s Intellectual Property is being violated by the other Party or its affiliates.
-For any litigation which may otherwise arise with respect this Agreement, the parties irrevocably and unconditionally submit (i) to the exclusive jurisdiction and venue (and waive any claim of forum non convenience and any objections as to laying of venue) of the United States District Court for the State of Massachusetts, or (ii) if such court does not have jurisdiction, to the appropriate State court sitting in Middlesex County, Massachusetts, in connection with any action, suit or proceeding arising out of or relating to this Agreement and the subject matter of this Agreement, whether in contract, tort (including negligence), or any other form of action.
-THE PARTIES HEREBY UNCONDITIONALLY WAIVE THEIR RESPECTIVE RIGHTS TO A JURY TRIAL OF ANY CLAIM OR CAUSE OF ACTION ARISING UNDER THIS AGREEMENT.